abhiTronix/vidgear/docs/gears/streamgear/ssm/usage.md

 streamer.terminate()
 ```

-!!! success "After running these bare-minimum commands, StreamGear will produce a Manifest file _(`dash.mpd`)_ with steamable chunks that contains information about a Primary Stream of same resolution and framerate as the input."
+!!! success "After running this bare-minimum example, StreamGear will produce a Manifest file _(`dash.mpd`)_ with streamable chunks that contains information about a Primary Stream of same resolution and framerate as the input."

 &thinsp;